woodser/monero-java/README.md

 You are now ready to use this library with [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html) and [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) endpoints.

-## How to build JNI shared library
+## How to build JNI shared libraries

 If you want to process binary data or use a Monero wallet using JNI instead of RPC, shared libraries must be built for your specific platform for this Java library to use.
 This project uses a [C++ counterpart library](https://github.com/woodser/monero-cpp-library) to support JNI, which is included as a submodule in ./external/monero-cpp-library.